martin-olivier/airgorah/README.md

 This software only works on `linux` and requires `root` privileges to run.

+You will also need a wireless network card that supports monitor mode and packet injection.

 ## Installation

-You can find pre-built releases for Debian [here](https://github.com/martin-olivier/airgorah/releases/latest).
+You can find pre-built releases for Debian distributions [here](https://github.com/martin-olivier/airgorah/releases/latest) (Ubuntu, PopOS, Mint, Kali, etc.)

 You will just need to download the debian package and install it with the following command: